What are the Best Dog Foods for English Springer Spaniels?

 Pros and Cons of Fresh Food Diets

-Foods We Recommend for English Springer Spaniel Puppies
+Foods We Recommend for English Springer Spaniels Puppies

-How long do English Springer Spaniels need puppy food?
+How long do English Springer Spanielss need puppy food?

-Foods We Recommend for English Springer Spaniel Adults
+Foods We Recommend for English Springer Spaniels Adults

 When should English Springer Spaniels start transitioning to adult food?

-Foods We Recommend for English Springer Spaniel Seniors
+Foods We Recommend for English Springer Spaniels Seniors

 When should English Springer Spaniels start transitioning to senior food?

-All dogs can age differently, but Medium dogs like the English Springer Spaniel can start to benefit from senior food around 7 to 8 years old
+All dogs can age differently, but medium dogs like English Springer Spaniels can start to benefit from senior food around 7 to 8 years old

 Ever watch kids running around the playground and wish you had that energy again?
 Yeah.
 Dogs get there, too.
 The metabolic processes in senior English Springer Spaniels slow down as they age, which often means they aren’t needing quite as many calories as they did in their prime.
 Smart dog food companies have formulated senior diets to ease up on calories but still help them feel full and give them adequate maintenance protein.
 Still, like humans, everybody is different.
 Sometimes older dogs need just as many calories, or more, depending on how their bodies progress.
 So keep a close eye on their body condition, and look for dog foods made for seniors.